OpenTermsArchive/contrib-versions/Netflix/Privacy Policy.md

 Categories of CCPA personal information disclosed for a business purpose

-We disclose the categories of CCPA personal information listed above for business purposes.
+We disclose the categories of CCPA personal information listed below for business purposes.
 (Please see the Disclosure of Information section of our Privacy Statement for additional details that may be of interest to you.)

+*   **Identifiers**: We may disclose identifiers for business purposes with the following categories of third parties: Service Providers, Partners, an entity engaged in a business transfer, law enforcement, courts, governments and regulatory agencies.

+*   **Characteristics of protected classifications under California or federal law**: We may disclose these types of characteristics for business purposes with the following categories of third parties: Service Providers, an entity engaged in a business transfer/merger, law enforcement, courts, governments and regulatory agencies.

+*   **Commercial information**: We may disclose commercial information for business purposes with the following categories of third parties: Service Providers, Partners, an entity engaged in a business transfer/merger, law enforcement, courts, governments and regulatory agencies.

+*   **Internet or other electronic network activity information**: We may disclose these types of information for business purposes with the following categories of third parties: Service Providers, Partners, an entity engaged in a business transfer/merger, law enforcement, courts, governments and regulatory agencies.

+*   **Geolocation data**: We may disclose geolocation data for business purposes with the following categories of third parties: Service Providers, Partners, an entity engaged in a business transfer/merger, law enforcement, courts, governments and regulatory agencies.

+*   **Audio, electronic, visual, thermal, olfactory or similar information**: We may disclose these types of information for business purposes with the following categories of third parties: Service Providers, Partners, an entity engaged in a business transfer/merger, law enforcement, courts, governments and regulatory agencies.

+*   **Inferences**: We may disclose these types of data for business purposes with the following categories of third parties: an entity engaged in a business transfer/merger.

 Sources of CCPA personal information